 These are just some of the websites I've built recently:

 I set up Codingbug in 2012 with the aim of introducing children in North Somerset to coding.
 I run after school coding clubs, workshops and Summer coding sessions.
 For more details visit the Codingbug website.

 I sell Mexican Silver jewellery and I love making beautiful things - especially knitting, crochet & quilting.

 I also enjoy playing with electronics - stuff like Arduino, RaspberryPi, Espruino, LittleBits, etc.

 I've been pretty much glued to a computer since my early days at school.
 I wrote my first code in Fortran and Pascal, before going on to complete a degree in Electronic Engineering.

-Helped launch Expedia UK - www.expedia.co.uk, which was then part of Microsoft.
+I helped launch Expedia UK - www.expedia.co.uk, which was then part of Microsoft.
 I was the program manager in a small UK team.

-During the heady days of the dot com boom (and what happened afterwards) I was involved in all of the stages of production for a number of dot com start-ups, including e-garden.co.uk and dontforget.com.
+During the heady days of the dot com boom I was involved in all of the stages of production for a number of dot com start-ups, including e-garden.co.uk and dontforget.com.
 I also set up www.mexicanwave.com, which won an award from the President of Mexico and was the most frequently signposted independent website in most of the popular guidebooks, such as Lonely Planet and Rough Guides.